 And the Point Is…

-These differences are rooted in different understandings of the role of a judge in the civil law and the common law systems (for further reading take a look at our recent article in the Singapore Law Gazette, the HTML version of which you can find here).
+These differences are rooted in different understandings of the role of a judge in civil law and common law procedure (for further reading take a look here).

 The field-tested lesson from Triulzi seems to be this: each participant in an international arbitration should realise a legal term of art may mean something different to different law users.
 This is risky.

-To recognise, and address best, the risk that results from different understandings of a legal term of art, the participants, put simply, must have a full understanding.
-This means the participants should comprehend each others’ mode of legal thought and expression as effectively as possible or reasonable.
+To address best the risk that results from different understandings of a legal term of art, the participants must have full understanding of the terms used.
+In short, the participants should comprehend each others’ mode of legal thought and expression as effectively as possible or reasonable.
 In the arena of international arbitration, this may mean getting legal advice from both the civil law and the common law perspective.